\"Writing.Com

 In all the time I've known her, such cold, unforgiving hatred is new.

-To escape downstairs and prevent her from seeing my tears I say, "I have a couple of calls to make.
+To escape downstairs and prevent her from seeing my tears, I say, "I have a couple of calls to make.
 Then I’ll get us a cab to the airport."

 "Whatever, I'll be ready to go in an hour and a half."
 She went back to the bathroom.

 I go to the bar and knock back two doubles.
-I am past the point of feeling anything, inside is a big empty place.
+I am past the point of feeling anything, inside is a hollow, empty place.
 Hopefully, a few drinks will fill it up, at least a little.

 When we reach the ground, I sense something primal, a powerful molecular force between them, as fundamental as life itself.
 Her eyes light up in a way that I remember was once reserved for me.
 They keep stealing sizzling glimpses at each other.
 I pretend not to notice.
-Life inside me leaks away with a whoosh much like the air from a child's balloon.
+Life inside me leaks away with a whoosh, much like the air from a child's balloon.

-We all eat dinner together and discuss where we are going to jump, tomorrow.
+We all eat dinner together and discuss where we'll jump tomorrow.
 The food seems dry and sticks in my throat, so I hit the ouzo very hard.
 We go back to our room without a word, kind or otherwise.
 I slip into a semi-conscious state on the bed.
-Punctuated by the distinctive click of the door I heard her leave our room.It still registers in my ouzo saturated brain with the force of a megaton bomb.
+The distinctive click of the door punctuates the night I heard her leave our room.
+It still registers in my ouzo-saturated brain with the force of a megaton bomb.
 I have nothing left; I am empty.
+The ouzo kept me from hearing her return.

 When I return to the room, her reaction is unexpected.
 “Where were you?” she says in an irritated voice when the sound of the door closing wakens her, and it registers in her brain that I was gone.
 When I look at her, she is glowing in a way I have never seen before.
 I know beyond the shadow of a doubt that cells are doubling and doubling again in her womb.
 The thing which she wanted so badly is now hers with absolutely no help from me.